Privacy & cookies policy

 10. Your legal rights

-Under certain circumstances, you have rights under data protection laws in relation to your personal data.
-Please click on the links below to find out more about these rights:
+In certain circumstances, you have the following rights under data protection laws in relation to your personal data:

 No fee usually required

-You will not have to pay a fee to access your personal data (or to exercise any of the other rights).
+You will not usually have to pay a fee to access your personal data (or to exercise any of the other rights).
 However, we may charge a reasonable fee if your request is clearly unfounded, repetitive or excessive.
 Alternatively, we could refuse to comply with your request in these circumstances.

 What we may need from you